jim-easterbrook/pyctools/src/doc/manual/installation.rst

 Pyctools core
 -------------

-Although ``pip`` can be used to install Pyctools, it is better to clone the GitHub repos.
+Although an olde version of Pyctools can be installed from PyPI_, it is better to clone the GitHub repos.
 The project is still quite young and a lot of changes are being made.
 Cloning the repos makes it easy to keep up to date with a ``git pull`` command.